 Today, there are about 6000 Aboriginal Lutherans in and around Alice Springs.
 Administration of this ministry is situated in Alice Springs and it is under the control of the Finke River Mission Board.

-For more information about Finke River Mission, visit their website.
+For more information about Finke River Mission, visit its website.